drcruft/drcruft.github.io/index.md

 - Network Security /w Big Data Analytics
 - Digital Forensics

-You can find me here:
+You can also find me here:
 - On [Linked-In](https://www.linkedin.com/in/amintora/)
 - I'm also on Twitter [@DRCRUFT](https://twitter.com/drcruft)